NavanithanS/phpswitch/README.md

 -   ⚙️ User configuration options with ~/.phpswitch.conf
 -   🔄 Self-update mechanism to stay current
 -   🐞 Debug mode for troubleshooting
+-   🔐 Enhanced permission handling with automatic fallbacks and repair tools

 ## Requirements